Shakspere Society of Philadelphia

 Maybe not the first, but the oldest Shakespeare club in America or possibly even the world, has kept minutes for over a hundred fifty years.

 Dean Wagner in the chair.
 Other members present Ake, Bornemann, Fallon, Friedman, Hopkinson, Ingersoll, Lehmann, Madeira, O' Malley, Peck, Pickering, Pope, Schmalzbach, Warden.

 Mr. Ake said a few eloquent words on behalf of his friend Michael Mabry, whom he proposed for membership in the Society.
 Mr. Mabry was elected by unanimous vote of the members present.

-In Act Four, Scene One, we see Petruchio "wearing Kate down," as the Vice Dean commented: he allows her no food on the long trip to his estate; he makes sure that she is dumped in the mud with her horse on top of her; he again refuses her food at his house, on the pretext that the cook has burnt the joint; and he keeps her up all night, not in marriage-night frolicking but by repeated temper tantrums of his own.
-At the scene's end, Petruchio makes his only speech directly to the audience, calling her a falcon who can only be tamed by strong measures, and declaring, "And thus I'll cure her mad and headstrong humor./ He that knows better how to shame a shrew,/ Now let him speak, 'tis charity to shew."
-Her disease, an imbalance of the humours, must be cured by drastic doctoring to make her fit to live with, a woman he can love.
+In Act Four, Scene One, we see Petruchio "wearing Kate down," as the Vice Dean commented: he allows her no food on the long trip to his estate; he makes sure that she is dumped in the mud with her horse on top of her; he again refuses her food at his house, on the the pretext that the cook has burnt the joint, and he keeps her up all night, not in marriage-night frolicking but by repeated temper tantrums of his own.
+At the scene's the end, Petruchio makes his only speak directly to the the audience, calling her a falcon who can only be tamed by strong measures, and declaring, "And thus I'll cure her mad and headstrong humor./ He that knows better how to shame a shrew,/ Now let him speak, it is a charity to shew."
+Her disease, an imbalance of the humor, must be cured by drastic doctoring to make her fit to live with, a woman he can love.